 - Provide graphics originated in CorelDraw (version 16 or lower), as a .CDR file.

 - Images generated in other programmes should be submitted as TIF or JPG files at a resolution of 600 dpi or as encapsulated postscript files (.EPS).
-Please do not supply embedded graphics in the documents or files that are optimised for screen use.
 If graphs and histograms are submitted in colour, please ensure that the shading used is easily discernible once the file is converted to grayscale.

 - Submit maps electronically as either TIF or JPG files, 600 dpi or higher.